MichaelDemidov/JS-Tree-Of-Contents/README.md

 ### Levels Nesting

+In any tree branch, the depth of a node’s nesting is determined by the heading level.
+[As stated above](#class-constructor), the order of levels is specified by the second parameter of the class constructor.
+By default, the standard HTML heading scheme is used, where `<h1>` is the top level and `<h6>` is the bottom level, but you can use other tags or change the nesting order of the headings, for example, making the `<h3>` higher than `<h2>`.

-In any tree branch, the depth of a node’s nesting is determined by the header level.
-The script is “smart” enough to handle situations where some header level does not exist, such as a document containing only H1, H2 and H4 headings: it treats the H4 heading as a third level rather than a fourth.
-Additionally, if one of the branch of the tree has a gap in the header numbering, the script inserts a “fake” tree node to maintain equal nesting levels compared to other branches.
+The script is “smart” enough to handle situations where some heading levels in the list don’t exist in the content, such as a document containing only `<h1>`, `<h2>` and `<h4>` headings: it treats the `<h4>` heading as a third level rather than a fourth.
+Additionally, if there is a gap in the heading numbering of one of the branches (that is not present in the other branches), the script inserts a “fake” tree node to maintain equal nesting levels compared to other branches.

 ### Internal Links (Anchors) And URLs Containing Direct Links to Parts of the Document